ibexa/documentation-user/docs/personalization/recommendation_models.md

 ### Nominal attributes

-A nominal attribute based submodel works when the number of values of an attribute is relatively small and there is a large group of products for every value.
+A nominal attribute-based submodel works when the number of values of an attribute is relatively small and there is a large group of products for every value.
 A good example would be garment colors in a clothing store.
 A bad example would be authors in a book store (there are too many of them).